sreenivaskadiam/springbootlesson/README.md

 Newark, Boston
 Trenton, Albany

-The above data is hard coded in the map and accessed in the bussion service(RouteMapRestService).
+The city's data is reading text file and proccessing in the RouteMapRestService class.

 Container:
 Docker File which contains set of intstructions to execute the container in the Docker in the plattform